 The variable a is bound to x, and x is bound to 5.
 Hence evaluating a will give x.
 Only when an extra evaluation of a is requested, the value 5 is returned.
 Note that the behavior would be different if we had exchanged the assignments.
-If the assignment a := x were given while x had the value 5, the variable a would also get the value 5 because the assignment operator x := x were given while x had the value 5, the variable a would also get the value 5 because the assignment operator x := x were given while x had the value 5.
+If the assignment a := x were given while x had the value 5, the variable a would also get the value 5 because the assignment operator :=() evaluates the right-hand side.